MichaelCurrin/workflow-builder/README.md

 This site is built on Jekyll, but that might change.
 To keep things light, there are not files for local dev, like a config or Gemfile.

+## Development

+This site is built on Jekyll static generator and hosted with GitHub Pages.

+It just a one-page site that is not intended to be run locally, so there are no Jekyll configs.

+To deploy your copy of this site, enable _GitHub Pages_ under _Setting_ of your repo.

 ## License

 Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin).